Charter for Diversity Commission of

 Meetings will be conducted using a limited version Robert's Rules.

-A published agenda will be distributed to Commission members at least two days prior to a regular meeting by the Chair.
+A published agenda will be distributed to Commission members prior to a regular meeting by the Chair(s).

-The Commission may act if there is agreement of a majority of those members present, but there must be a minimum of nine voting members.
+The Commission may act if there is agreement of a majority of those members present, but there must be a minimum of seven voting members.

-Minutes of each meeting will be recorded and archived.
+Each meeting will be recorded and archived via business communication software.

-Minutes of the previous meeting must be approved by the Commission members.
+Minutes of the previous meeting will be presented for approval by the Commission members.

-The Diversity Commission will recommend actions, either initiated by a Diversity Commission Committee or by the Commission, to the Executive Vice President of DMACC who will then take the recommendation to the President's Cabinet.
+The Diversity Commission will recommend DMACC policies and procedures as they relate to Diversity, Equity, and Inclusion to the Director of Diversity, Equity, and Inclusion (Office of DEI), who will then take the recommendation to the President's Cabinet.
 If the recommendation is approved by the Cabinet, the Cabinet will direct appropriate individuals, offices, or departments to carry out the decisions.

-The Commission will use funds designated to them by the Board as discretionary funds to be used for speakers, brochures, conferences, or other expenses deemed necessary by the Commission which contribute to the achievement of the goals and mission.
+The Commission will use funds designated to them by the Board as discretionary funds to be used for speakers, scholarships, training, marketing materials, conferences, institution building, and other expenses deemed necessary by the Commission which contribute to the achievement of the goals and mission.

-Changes to the charter of the Diversity Commission must be done by a 2/3 vote of the sitting Commission at two consecutive meetings.
+Changes to the charter of the Diversity Commission must be done by two consecutive votes in which 2/3 of the sitting Commission approve the changes.
+The first vote must occur at a commission meeting with the second approval occurring either electronically or at the following meeting.